greg-js/arch-wiki-md-repo/wiki/_content/Browser plugins.md

 #### Disable the "Press ESC to exit full screen mode" message

 There is no solution other than patching the Flash plugin.
 Please note only the NPAPI plugin is supported.
-Install [flash-fullscreen-patcher](https://aur.archlinux.org/packages/flash-fullscreen-patcher/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/flash-fullscreen-patcher)]</sup> which provides wine as a required dependency since the patch has been initially made for Windows.
+Install [flash-fullscreen-patcher](https://aur.archlinux.org/packages/flash-fullscreen-patcher/) which provides wine as a required dependency since the patch has been initially made for Windows.

 After the package has been installed, backup `libflashplayer.so`: